mozilla-l10n/documentation/tools/webdashboards/add_new_file.md

 ```

 ## Add the files to all locales in the l10n repository
 At this point you need to run `lang_update` to actually add the file to all locales.
-From Langchecker’s root folder run:

 ```
-./app/scripts/lang_update mozorg/contribute/signup.lang 0 all
+lang_update mozorg/contribute/signup.lang 0 all
 ```
 This line updates `mozorg/contribute/signup.lang`, for website 0 (mozilla.org), for **all** locales.

 Move in the l10n repository, make sure to add the file and commit.
 ```
-$ cd www.mozilla.org

-$ git status
+$ trunkst
 On branch master
 Your branch is up-to-date with 'origin/master'.
 Untracked files: